 Another issue can arise due to the fact that while agents are compensated on commission, getting the absolute best possible price might not always be in the agent’s interest.
-Your agent might claim that your interests are aligned due to them earning a greater commission when you get a higher sale price, but is that really the case?
-Let’s consider for a second that you’ve listed your home for $920,000 and after 2 weeks on the market, you receive an offer of $900,000.
-If your agent is earning a 3% commission do you think they’ll risk losing out on a $27,000 commission just to try and earn an extra $600?
-Even if they know they’ll receive more offers is it worth the extra time and effort for them to keep the house on the market for another 2 weeks?
-In many cases, the answer is “no”.
-Studies have even shown that when agents sell their own homes they typically keep them on the market for approximately 10 days longer and get around 3% more for them than if they were marketing the same home for a client.
+Your agent might claim that your interests are aligned due to them earning a fatter commission check when you get a higher sale price, but is that really the case?
+Let’s consider for a second that you’ve listed your home for $920,000, and after two weeks on the market, you receive an offer of $900,000.
+If your agent is earning a 3% commission, do you think they’ll risk losing out on a $27,000 commission to try and make an extra $600?
+Even if they know they’ll receive more offers is it worth the additional time and effort for them to keep the house on the market for another two weeks?
+In many cases, the answer is “no.” Studies have even shown that when agents sell their own homes, they typically keep them on the market for approximately ten days longer and get around 3% more for them than if they were marketing the same home for a client.

 It is worth noting that many sellers consider selling a home to be one of the most stressful experiences in their life and at times it may also be the seller’s interest to get a deal done as quickly as possible, while an agent listing their own home might have more of an appetite for letting a home sit on the market, having more people in their home, etc. This is one of the main benefits owners who sell to ibuyers list.
 They don’t want to deal with the hassle, headaches, uncertainty, and length of selling traditionally and are willing to leave some money on the table for convenience and transaction speed.
 At the end of the day, the best advice is that if you’re happy with the offer you should probably accept it and not stress over what other offers could have materialized.